yuchanns/vuepress-theme-yuchanns/docs/_posts/guide_en.md

 It is an object with properties named by categories, which values containing configration.

 Coloring in `color`, describing in `desc` and providing logo in `logo`.
 Now sharing your better ideas!

+### Pinned Posts
+You can pinned posts by adding <mark>pinned: number</mark> in the `frontmatter` of posts.
+Numbers are used for sorting pinned posts ascending order.

 ## Thanks
 * [Vuepress](https://github.com/vuejs/vuepress)